z3ngine/GetClean_CourseProject/HAR_analysis_CodeBook.md

 The raw data was downloaded from the share https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and unzipped to the current R working directory.
 There is also a function [download.HAR.source()] provided in [run_analysis.R] for downloading the raw data.
 For the original data descriptions and raw data, including change notes, see http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ###Notes on the original (raw) data
+The raw data contains 2 data groups: test and training datasets (oriented towards predictive analytics).
+Each data group contains 3 data files:
+	X_<datagroup>.txt - the 561 features recorded
+	Y_<datagroup>.txt - the activity id for each row in X_<datagroup>.txt
+	<datagroup>_subject.txt - the test subject (smartphone user) for each row in X_<datagroup>.txt

+The raw data also contains descriptive files:
+	activity_labels.txt - the label associated with each activity id in the Y_<datagroup>.txt file features.txt - the descriptive label for each column shown in X_<datagroup>.txt file features_info.txt - more explanatory notes about each feature README.txt - background information on the study and contents of the HAR data

-The raw data contains both test and training data sets (oriented towards predictive analytics) - for the purposes of this project, the 2 datasets were merged to give the complete sample set recorded.
+For the purposes of this project, all of the above 2 datasets were merged to give the complete sample set recorded.
 The raw data also contains raw "Interial Signals" not used in this project.

 ##Creating the tidy datafile